eerimoq/moblin/README.rst

 - Long chat messages makes video smaller sometimes, leaving white rectangle on left part of screen.
 How to reproduce?

+- Fix Twitch emotes when UTF-8 > 1 bytes are received.

 Ideas/plan
 ==========